ibraheemcisse/trading-infra-lab/README.md

 BLOCKED
 ```

-A successful chaos test demonstrates that the gate can identify degraded conditions and prevent trading when necessary.
+A successful chaos test demonstrates that degraded conditions are detected before trading activity continues.

 ---